penguoir/nextstep-content/front-end/tips-for-learning/index.md

 * **Read slowly and methodically.
 When you get impatient, take a break.**

   Documentation is often insightful but boring.
-Everyone gets impatient, take a five-minute break when it happens.
+Everyone gets impatient, take a five-minute break when you aren't focused.

 * **Do not watch video tutorials.
 If you must, immediately apply what you've learned.**